Dan Cregan

-Daniel Cregan is an Australian lawyer and Independent politician who has served as Speaker of the South Australian House of Assembly and as a Cabinet Minister.
+Daniel Cregan is an Australian lawyer and former Independent politician who has served as Speaker of the South Australian House of Assembly and as a Cabinet Minister.

 Early life

 Cregan grew up in South Australia and Western Australia, attending the University of Adelaide, where he was active in student politics, including as a director of the Adelaide University Union and as president of the Adelaide University Law Students' Society.
 He also rowed for the Adelaide University Boat Club First VIII.

 Cregan received a Cambridge Commonwealth Trust bursary to study law at Peterhouse, Cambridge.

 Career

 After graduating, Cregan was appointed judge's associate to John Doyle AC QC (Chief Justice of South Australia) and later served as an Australian Youth Ambassador for Development in Jakarta.

 While a student Cregan worked as a summer associate at Allens Linklaters, eventually joining the firm as a graduate lawyer and becoming a senior associate in the firm's projects and disputes teams.

 Cregan also held a number of board appointments with the Australian Property Institute and as a director of a family company.